apache/nuttx/configs/olimex-lpc1766stk/README.txt

   STATUS:
     2015-06-02.
 This configuration was added in an attempt to replace thttpd-nxflat (see below).
-It concurrent does not run.
-It fails because there is index.html file in the binfs directory.
-THTTPD does support indexing directories if CONFIG_THTTPD_GENERATE_INDICES=y,
+It concurrent does not run properly.
-      but there are some compilation issues that need to be fixed when that option is selected.
+      It looks like I get out-of-memory errors during execution of CGI.

   thttpd-nxflat:
     This builds the THTTPD web server example using the THTTPD and